8051Enthusiast/yabo/doc/intro.md

 The color indicates a contiguous segment of parsed bytes.
 Currently, a segment of parsed bytes is considered separate if a pointer points outside the current segment to a struct or array.

-If you want to compile the compiler locally, you will have to install LLVM 18 libraries and the Rust toolchain.
+If you want to compile the compiler locally, you will have to install the LLVM 18 libraries and the Rust toolchain.
 To compile, run `cargo build --release` in the root directory.
 Note that the compiler currently only supports x86_64 Linux and WASM as targets.
+You will also have to set `YABOC_LIB_PATH` to point to the `lib` directory of this project for the compiler to work.
 The compiler can be invoked with `./target/release/yaboc <input file>.yb <output file>.so` to output a shared library.
-You will likely have to set `YABOC_LIB_PATH` to point to the `lib` directory of this project for the compiler to work.
 You can use that shared library using the print tool in `tools/print` or the python bindings in `yabo.py` in the project root.

 Finally, the `ylliab` tool in `tools/ylliab` can be used to interactively explore the output of the parser.